 6. Choosing Low-Quality Materials

-While it may be tempting to save money by opting for cheaper materials, this decision can cost you more in the long run.
+While it may be tempting to save money by opting for cheaper materials, this is one of the kitchen remodel mistakes that costs far more in the long run.
 Low-quality materials are often less durable, prone to wear and tear, and may require frequent replacements.

 7. Neglecting Storage Solutions